 Prerequisites:

-- SonarLint needs Java Runtime (JRE) 8 or 11.
+SonarLint needs Java Runtime (JRE) 8 or 11.

-- You first need to install Language Support for Java(TM) by Red Hat extension to VSCode.
+- You first need to install Language Support for Java(TM) by the Red Hat extension to VSCode.
 To do this, you can search for it from the extension tab and install it.

-- Next you need to download the SonarLint extension to Visual Studio Code.
+- Next, you need to download the SonarLint extension to Visual Studio Code.

 - If you get an error that looks like the picture below, please select “Let SonarLint download the JRE”.